theguisse/ds-west-github_activity_011120/git.md

 Now, when we run git status, we see that it is now a git repo.
 However, when we run ls, nothing looks different.

-> Question 1: How we can see what changed?
+> Question: How we can see what changed?

 Now, let's go about getting used to the basic git workflow.